 Did you know that March is national craft month?
 That’s right, there is a whole month devoted to crafting.
 If only I could have spent all month crafting.
 While I didn’t craft every day this month, I was able to partner with Wayfair to redo my first ever crafty blog post: DIY hand painted wine glasses.
+This is my favorite budget craft!

 I made the glasses in the middle and right pictures about 5 years ago for my best friend’s bachelorette party.
 I had so much fun that I put a friend to work to make the ones on the left for another friend’s bridal shower.
 Hand painted wine glasses are inexpensive, yet impressive, gifts to make for all sorts of events.